AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Router</p> </td>
-   <td>A router allows you to duplicate data or add new routes to a scenario, so to re-route data and handle different groups of data separately. <!--For more information, see <a href="../../workfront-fusion/modules/router-module.md" class="MCXref xref">[!UICONTROL Router] module in [!DNL Adobe Workfront Fusion]</a>.--></td>
+   <td>A router allows you to duplicate data or add new routes to a scenario, so to re-route data and handle different groups of data separately. <!--For more information, see <a href="../../workfront-fusion/modules/router-module.md" class="MCXref xref">[!UICONTROL Router] module</a>.--></td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Scenario</p> </td>